smc/mlmorph/docs/ninfl/cases.md

 POS tag: `<vocative>`

-The vocative marks the addresseee(സംബോധിക) of a statement or invocation.
+The vocative marks the addressee(സംബോധിക) of a statement or invocation.
 Vocative marker changes according to the phoneme at the end of the word.

 | End of word | Vocative inflection | Example |
 | ----------------------- | ------------ | ---- |